of Beloved Aphorisms from

 Artificial intelligence is fine, our problem is natural stupidity.

-Time is NOT money, that's why we have two different words.
+No, time is not money, that's why we have two different words.

 Why read between the lines when there's nothing written there?